isomerpages/nlb-biblioasia/_holding-area/Chingay in the 19th and 20th Centuries: A Community Procession in Time.md

 ![](/images/Vol%2020%20Issue%204/Chingay/chingay_postcard.jpg)
 <div style="background-color:white;"> A postcard of a  <i>chingay </i> tableau, 1900s.
-You can see the umbrellas used to shade the “actors” from the sun. <i>Photo by Timothy Pwee.  </i></div>
+You can see the umbrellas used to shade the “actors” from the sun. <i>Kwan Yue Keng Collection, courtesy of National Archives of Singapore.  </i></div>

 #### **Tai Ge Processions**

+The procession of dressed-up children held aloft on poles or on platforms is more commonly known as 抬阁 (_tai ge_) in China, and is frequently seen in various festival processions across the country (抬 meaning “carry”).

 ![](/images/Vol%2020%20Issue%204/Chingay/chingay_procession.jpg)
 <div style="background-color:white;"> A <i>chingay</i> procession in Singapore, 1900s.
 The “car” is being carried by coolies. <i>Lee Kip Lin Collection, courtesy of National Archives of Singapore.  </i></div>

-The procession of dressed-up children held aloft on poles or on platforms is more commonly known as 抬阁 (_tai ge_) in China, and is frequently seen in various festival processions across the country (抬 meaning “carry”).

 A well-known _tai ge_ takes place annually at Hong Kong’s Cheung Chau Bun Festival in the fourth lunar month (April–May) called 飄色 (_piu sik_ in Cantonese or “floating” colours).
 There is also a reference to _tai ge_ by the famous author Lu Xun (1881–1936) in a collection of essays about his childhood in Shaoxing, Zhejiang, where he grew up at the end of the 19th century.[^2]